Alacant2804/Travel-App/README.md

 Create a new trip by clicking on the "Create Trip" button.

-Add destinations and places to visit within each destination.
+Add destinations (if needed) and places to visit within each destination.

 Add accommodation details for each destination.